esimonetti/SugarDockerized/README.md

 Session storage is completed leveraging the Redis container.

+## Elasticsearch additional information
+If you notice that your Elasticsearch container is not running (check with `docker ps`), it might be required to tweak your Linux host settings.
+To be able to run Elasticsearch version 5 and above, it is needed an [increase of the maximum mapped memory a process can have](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/vm-max-map-count.html) with.
+To complete this change permanently run:

+`echo "vm.max_map_count=262144" | sudo tee -a /etc/sysctl.conf`

+Alternatively the limit can be increased runtime with:

+`sudo sysctl -w vm.max_map_count=262144`

 ### Docker images
 * `images/elasticsearch/175/` - Elasticsearch 1.7.5
 * `images/elasticsearch/54/` - Elasticsearch 5.4